fungs/thesis-phd/thesis_250_mglex.md

 * a Poisson model for absolute read coverage considering multiple samples
 * a Binomial model for relative read coverage considering multiple samples
-* a Naïve Bayes model for $k$-mers
+* a frequency model for $k$-mers
-* a set of layered Naïve Bayes model for taxonomic annotation of contigs
+* a set of layered frequency models for taxonomic annotation of contigs

-The layered Naïve Bayes model is an adjustment of the standard Naïve Bayes model for hierarchical labels because the taxonomy represents a tree-like structure ([@fig:mglex_hnbayes_tree]).
+The layered frequency model is an adjustment of the standard frequency model for hierarchical labels because the taxonomy represents a tree-like structure ([@fig:mglex_hnbayes_tree]).
 The listed submodels are kept simple and make independence assumptions to simplify calculations.

 ![Taxonomy stucture simplified to four levels and eight nodes.
 A full taxonomy may consist of thousands of nodes.
 Each taxonomy level uses a Naïve Bayes model which is assumed independent of the remaining levels.](figure/mglex_tree.pdf "Simplified taxonomy"){#fig:mglex_hnbayes_tree}